 We have entered into change in control arrangements with each of our NEOs.
 The provisions applicable to Mr. McGraw and Mr. Hart are included in their employment agreements; the arrangements for Mr. Chapman, Mr. Waycaster and Mr. Ross are included in individual change in control agreements.
-The following narrative and table describe the compensation and benefits payable to each of our named executive officers in the event of retirement, disability, death, involuntary and voluntary separation from employment, and change in control based upon the terms of these agreements as in effect on December 31, 2013.
+The employment agreements for Mr. McGraw and Mr. Hart also provide for payments in the event of a qualifying separation from employment.
+The following narrative and table describe the compensation and benefits payable to each of our NEOs in the event of retirement, disability, death, involuntary and voluntary separation from employment, and change in control based upon the terms of these agreements as in effect on December 31, 2014.

 We have neither described nor quantified below payments and benefits that are generally available to all employees upon separation from employment, such as vested benefits payable from our tax-qualified pension and retirement plans, accrued but unpaid compensation and vacation pay, and long-term disability benefits funded through group insurance.
 Also, amounts that are vested and are or may become payable notwithstanding the circumstances of an executive's separation, such as balances under our deferred compensation plans and Mr. Hart's accrued and vested benefits under his SERPs, are not described in the narrative or quantified in the table.
-As of December 31, 2013, Mr. Hart was fully vested in the benefits payable under the SERPs.
 A description of our deferred compensation plans and the SERPs is included in the CD&A above.